The Ultimate Guide to Exploring the Northern South Island

 Must dos: Split Apple Rock, Kayak Tours (check out Golden Bay Kayaks), Water Taxis, Cable Bay

-Best campground: Kaiteriteri Beach Motor Camp is our pick of the campgrounds.
+Best campground: Kaiteriteri Recreation Reserve is our pick of the campgrounds.
 It has breathtaking views and sits on the lovely golden sands of Kaiteriteri Beach which also happens to be the main hub for the majority of water activities in Abel Tasman (kayak, stand up paddle, water taxis, etc.)

 Tip: When visiting coastal attractions always be sure to check the tides.
 Some places can’t be fully accessed dependent on the tides.